captainzero93/security_harden_linux/README.md

-# ⚡ FORTRESS.SH :: Debian Linux Defense Configuration
+# FORTRESS.SH :: Debian Linux Defense Configuration

-# Linux Security Hardening for Everyone
+⚡ FORTRESS.SH :: Debian Linux Defense Configuration

 **One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) used by Fortune 500 companies and the U.S. Department of Defense.
 Whilst allowing the user to decide the level of protection / use trade-off**